Government of Canada invests in world-leading clean technology innovations

-Investments in clean tech are part of the Government’s Innovation and Skills Plan, a multi-year strategy to create well-paying jobs for the middle class and those working hard to join it.
+Investments in clean technology are part of the Government’s Innovation and Skills Plan, a multi-year strategy to create well-paying jobs for the middle class and those working hard to join it.

 “Our government’s investments in clean tech reflect our commitment to protecting the planet and growing our economy.
 They also point to a clear direction for economic development through innovation.
 That’s because innovations in clean tech have the potential to create thousands of well-paying middle-class jobs for Canadians.
 That’s how innovation leads to a better Canada.”